pkozelka/contentcheck-maven-plugin/README.md

         </plugin>
     </plugins>

 Create "content.txt" text file  and put this file into "src/main" directory of the some module.
-This file contains allowed and also expected entries that the archive should contain TODO link to file structure.
+This file contains allowed and also expected entries that the archive should contain.

 Now you can run the plugin  (be sure that the archive is present in module's target directory)

-``mvn net.sf.buildbox.maven:contentcheck-maven-plugin:1.0.0:check``
+``mvn net.sf.buildbox.maven:contentcheck-maven-plugin:check``

 ## Content definition file structure